nashape/docs/rebuild.md

 are many fewer good Rails developers available for hire (although the calibre of Rails developers is usually much higher than that of PHP developers).

+### Framework Structure

+Rails uses a very well established MVC structure that will allow for easy whitelabelling.

 ### Commonly Implemented Features

 Rails provides opinionated solutions to common problems.
 These solutions have